cmstead/js-codeformer/README.md

 - Convert Function to Function Expression
 - Convert Function Property to Method
 - Convert Function Variable to Function Declaration
+- Convert Selected Functions to Class [See expected behaviors]
-- Convert Ternary to If/Else [See known issues]
+- Convert Ternary to If/Else [See expected behaviors]

 ### Actions ###